Randomized subspace correction methods for convex optimization: Conclusion

 In this paper, we introduced an abstract framework for randomized subspace correction methods for convex optimization.
 We established convergence theorems that are applicable to a broad range of scenarios involving space decomposition, local solvers, and varying levels of problem regularity.
 Furthermore, we demonstrated that these theorems unify and extend several relevant recent results.

 This work opens several avenues for future research.
 One important direction is the development of convergence theory for cyclic successive subspace correction methods.
 This is particularly relevant for multigrid methods~\cite{Badea:2006,TX:2002}, where the hierarchical structure of subspaces plays a critical role.
 We note that a sharp convergence analysis of cyclic methods for linear problems can be found in~\cite{Brenner:2013,XZ:2002}.
+The block coordinate descent method with $q = 2$ was analyzed in~\cite{BT:2013}; however, the results there are not sharp in the sense that the analysis does not recover the sharp estimate established for the linear case.

 Another promising direction is to extend the proposed framework to nonconvex problems.
-Recent work~\cite{CN:2023} has shown that randomized block coordinate descent methods is effective for a certain class of nonconvex problems.
+Recent work~\cite{CN:2023} has shown that randomized block coordinate descent methods are effective for a certain class of nonconvex problems.
 Generalizing the randomized subspace correction framework to accommodate such settings remains an interesting and challenging problem.